-One of the most enjoyable things to do in Kinsale is eat.
+While there are a slew of top attractions in Kinsale, one of the most enjoyable things to do here is eat.
 This small, seaside escape is packed with high-quality restaurants.
 In fact, Kinsale boasts so many good eateries that it has been dubbed the "Gourmet Capital of Ireland."
 Bastion leads the pack with a delectable five-course tasting menu, but The Supper Club offers incredibly fresh seafood delivered by uber-friendly staff.

 Work off your indulgence on a walking tour, or visit Charles Fort, an impressive star-shaped fort built in the 17th century.
 Overlooking both the Old Head of Kinsale and the mouth of Bandon river, Charles Fort is accessed via a drawbridge.